Skip to content

 Request and Response object

-We can access Request and Response object from handler bu using annotation type Req and Res respectively.
+You can access the Request and Response objects in your handler by using the Req and Res annotations:

 Python